IBM/serverless-home-automation/README.md

 * **Node Red**

-As an alternative to creating sequences in Openwhisk, the home automation logic can be arranged using [Node Red](https://github.com/node-red/node-red).
+As an alternative to creating sequences in IBM Cloud Functions, the home automation logic can be arranged using [Node Red](https://github.com/node-red/node-red).
 Node Red is a visual editor capable of assembling "flows", which is done by allowing users to drag, drop and connect "blocks" of code or service calls.
 It's worth noting that this deplyment scheme won't follow a fully serverless model, as it'll be running constantly as a node server.
-Since the backend logic is all in the Openwhisk serverless action pool, the devices should be able to be controlled via SMS or voice without having to set up a long running server.
+Since the backend logic is all in the IBM Cloud Functions serverless action pool, the devices should be able to be controlled via SMS or voice without having to set up a long running server.
 However, in use cases where it's preferable to use node red, we can do so by installing the package via `npm install node-red`, booting up the editor via `node-red`, and creating a flow like what we have in the diagram below.
 After assembling the flow, be sure to populate the authentication credentials and endpoint for each block.

 ![Node Red](/images/noderedscreen.png "Architecture")
 <!-- <p align="center">